hpmmadushanka/MI_DAS/README.md

 step 1 - Clone this repository (Our main repository) step 2 - clone https://github.com/dbolya/yolact.git to an another folder ( Because we need the YOLACT segmentation to our project)

-Copy the below folders and files from the second repository to our repository.
+Copy the below folders and files from the second(YOLACT) repository to our repository.
 1. Layers
 2. Utils
 3. backbone.py